Polygamists may not face jail time under new Utah bill

 “The law is a failure.
 It hasn’t stopped polygamy at all and it’s actually enabled abuse to occur and remain unchecked,” said Sen. Deidre Henderson, a Republican.
-Her proposal to make bigamy an infraction rather than a felony has already gathered significant support from her colleagues.
+Her proposal to make bigamy an infraction rather than a felony has gathered significant support.
+It was unanimously approved by a legislative panel Monday, despite push back from people who said it could empower abusers.

 The estimated 30,000 people living in Utah’s polygamous communities believe plural marriage brings exaltation in heaven — a legacy of the early Church of Jesus Christ of Latter-day Saints.
 The mainstream faith abandoned the practice in 1890 under pressure from the U.S. government and now strictly forbids it.